Former Greek PM attacks successor as Socialist rifts deepen

 “It was not up to the task,” Simitis wrote in his book called “Derailment”.
 “It reacted late, without due preparation...
 It held utopian positions, such as the limitless and unchecked issuing of (joint) euro bonds.”

-The attack on Papandreou, who still wields behind-the-scenes influence in what was once Greece’s largest political movement, came as the Socialist Party is in turmoil.
+The attack on Papandreou, who still wields behind-the-scenes influence in what was once Greece’s largest political movement, came as the Socalist Party is in turmoil.

 A copy of “Derailment”, due to be released next week, was obtained by Reuters on Saturday.